 Mechanical Engineering (MTPROD)

 Recommended previous knowledge

-The course is limited to students of Mechanical Engineering, Product Development and Engineering.
+The course is made for students of Mechanical Engineering, Product Development and Engineering.
 Mandatory knowledge is TMM4135 - Finite Element Method GK and TMM4112 Machine Elements.
-Students must have access to a windows compatible laptop powerful enough to run CAE software like FEDEM, ABAQUS and NX.
+Students must have access to a windows compatible laptop powerful enough to run CAE software like FEDEM and NX Nastran.

 Required previous knowledge

 The course is based on TMM4112 Machine Elements and TMM4135 Finite Element Method GK.
 Previous knowledge in these courses or similar is mandatory.
-Experience with NX, ABAQUS and FEDEM is an advantage.
+Experience with NX and FEDEM is an advantage.
 The students must also have access to a windows compatible laptop powerful enough to run these programs.